mmghannam/binpacking-exercise/README.md

 Constraints (2) ensure that each item is packed into exactly one packing.
 The objective is to minimize the number of packings (bins) used.

 This formulation has one problem.
 The size of the problem grows exponentially with the number of items.
 Only instances with a very small number of items can be even loaded in memory.
 Therefore, we attempt to solve it using a branch-and-price algorithm.
-This formulation and the general structure required for solving this problem can be found in [bnp.py](bnp.py) (but again, it's missing some code snippets you must add).
+This formulation and the general structure required for solving this problem can be found in [main.rs](main.rs).

 ## Section 3.
 Branch-and-Price Algorithm
 In this section, we will first discuss how to solve the linear relaxation of the problem using column generation.
 Then, we will discuss how to handle branching decisions and infeasibility.